The Verdict (1946 film): Cast

+Photography

+During his apprenticeship at Warner Bros. studios, Siegel “set up the montage department” under the auspices of special effects chief Byron Haskin and “the style of his film evolved from there.”
+Biographer Judith M. Kass writes that The Verdict is exceptional among Siegel's films for its absence of “overlapping or dissolving clips and cross-cutting.”

 Reception

 Bosley Crowther in The New York Times was unimpressed; "It is rather hard to figure just what the Warners saw in this antique mystery story other than roles for Sydney Greenstreet and Peter Lorre.
-But even those are of slight consequence. ...Neither gentleman approaches his assignment with apparent satisfaction or zest.
+But even those are of slight consequence...Neither gentleman approaches his assignment with apparent satisfaction or zest.
 Mr. Greenstreet is puffier than usual, and Mr. Lorre more disinterested and wan.
 In the end, after various turns and skirmishes uninspiredly aimed to baffle and disturb, they both seem entirely willing to call quits."
-Variety wrote, "Stock mystery tale with period background, The Verdict aims at generating suspense and thrills, succeeding modestly."
+Variety wrote "Stock mystery tale with period background, The Verdict aims at generating suspense and thrills, succeeding modestly."